 You may reverse the left ventricular hypertrophy and alleviate your symptoms by controlling or managing your blood pressure.

-Other than hypertension and aortic valve stenosis, there are several other factors that may also increase your risk of developing LVH:
+Other than hypertension and aortic valve stenosis, several other factors may also increase your risk of developing LVH:

 Left ventricular hypertrophy does not show any symptoms in some people.
 It develops gradually.
 During the early stages, there may not be any signs, but as it progresses you may experience:

-Call your doctor immediately if you experience difficulty in breathing, chest pain that lasts for more than few minute, recurring lightheadedness or loss of consciousness.
+Call your doctor immediately if you experience difficulty in breathing, chest pain that lasts for more than a few minutes, recurring light-headedness or loss of consciousness.

 In the case of left ventricular hypertrophy, the functioning of the heart is changed along with the structure.
 As a result, your heart gets weakened, loses its elasticity, compresses the blood vessels of the chambers and finally restricts the blood supply.
 As a result, there may be arrhythmias, atrial fibrillations, ischemic heart disease, aortic root dilation, and sudden cardiac arrest.

 ECG reveals if there is any thickening in the left ventricle.
-It also detects the abnormalities in the blood flow, heartbeat.
-Later MRI scan is ordered to diagnose the left ventricular hypertrophy.
+It also detects abnormalities in the blood flow, heartbeat.
+A later MRI scan is ordered to diagnose left ventricular hypertrophy.

 The main goal of treatment depends on the cause of the condition,

 If it is a hypertensive LVH, then the treatment mainly focuses on reducing your blood pressure.
-Your doctor would recommend lifestyle changes such as regular exercise, low-sodium diet, smoking cessation, etc. Your doctor may also prescribe blood pressure lowering agents that help in the prevention of further enlargement of the heart.
+Your doctor would recommend lifestyle changes such as regular exercise, a low-sodium diet, smoking cessation, etc. Your doctor may also prescribe blood pressure-lowering agents that help in the prevention of further enlargement of the heart.